Consensys/doctools.template-site/katacoda-preview-doc/finish.md

-Thanks for your help by contributing to the documentation.
+You can move to something else, this demo environment will be deleted automatically

-You will find more about the writing guidelines and the review processes on our wiki.
+You will find more about how to write content for this doc system on this site.

-Do no hesitate to join our Discord server to ask questions!